Sheaves of G-structures and generic G-models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Pedro Zambrano for his collaboration to this manuscript through some useful remarks and Walter Andrés Páez for his sharp and witty reading, and for pointing out a mistake.
-The authors also thank the Mathematics Department at Universidad Nacional de Colombia for supporting the continuous activity of the Seminar on Geometry and Model Theory.
-Further, the second author would like to thank Tim Gendron for his insightful remarks and observations on the general field of application of model theoretic sheaves (and $G$-sheaves) to problems in Geometry and Number Theory.
-Although the study of those applications is the subject of other works, it is a fundamental motivation for this paper.
+The authors would like to thank P. Zambrano, W. Páez and X. Caicedo for some useful remarks.
+The second author would like to thank Tim Gendron for his insightful comments on the general field of application of model theoretic sheaves (and $G$-sheaves) to problems in Geometry and Number Theory: The study of those applications was an important motivation for this paper.